Produce harvested at its peak is your sure bet for flavor and freshness.

 Start off the new year on a healthy note with cabbage and its low-cal cole-family cousins: broccoli, Brussel sprouts, cauliflower, collard, kale, and kohlrabi.
 These are cool-season vegetables (even if they are available year round), and they offer lots of fiber and vitamin C with no fat or cholesterol and very little sodium.
 Their one common characteristic is a somewhat strong odor emitted during cooking, but that can be minimized by braising, simmering, and steaming rather than boiling the vegetables.
 Some cooks say that adding a stalk of celery to the cooking pot helps to diminish the odor….
 It’s worth a try, anyhow! ♦

 Enjoy with your favorite chips or crackers, or serve with seafood, fish, or chicken.
-Also delicious tucked into a taco.
+It’s also delicious tucked into a taco.

 Makes about 2½ cups